Alfresco/docs-alfresco/search-enterprise/latest/config/transactional.md

 ### CMIS QL & TMDQ

 For CMIS QL, all expressions except for `CONTAINS()`, `SCORE()`, and `IN_TREE()` can now be executed against the database.
 Most data types are supported except for the CMIS uri and html types.
-Strings are supported but only if there are 1024 characters or less in length.
+Strings are supported but only if they are 1024 characters or less in length.

 In Alfresco One 5.0, `OR`, decimal, and boolean types were not supported; it is only from Alfresco One 5.1 onwards that they are supported.